AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns.md

     * **Adobe Target**

-      This allows integration with Adobe Target (formerly Test&Target) which gives marketers a conversion website optimization tool with the necessary capabilities to continually make their online content and offers more relevant to their customers—yielding greater conversion.
-Adobe Target provides an intuitive interface for designing and executing tests, creating audience segments and targeting content—all from a single application.
+      This allows integration with Adobe Target (formerly Test&Target) which gives marketers a conversion website optimization tool with the necessary capabilities to continually make their online content and offers more relevant to their customers-yielding greater conversion.
+Adobe Target provides an intuitive interface for designing and executing tests, creating audience segments and targeting content all from a single application.

 * **Touchpoints**